 I joined the University of Leeds in October 2020 as a PhD student, funded by the AHRC through a White Rose College of the Arts and Humanities (WRoCAH) scholarship.
 Prior to this, I completed my BA and MA degrees at the University of Exeter.

-My research is very interdisciplinary, crossing the boundaries of humanities and social sciences, and I’m broadly interested in topics relating to inequality and personal fulfilment – including gender, disability, poverty, and wellbeing and mental health.
+My research is very interdisciplinary, crossing the boundaries of humanities and social sciences, and I’m broadly interested in topics relating to inequality and personal fulfilment.
 I’m committed to conducting impactful research which is grounded in lived realities and strives to bring about social change.
 I have been interviewed on BBC Radio 4 Woman’s Hour and am always looking for opportunities to communicate my work to the wider public.

 My research interests are wide-ranging and cross-disciplinary, including: